-Nothing feels good like taking quick wade in the river, sea or ocean, or dip in the pool.
+Nothing feels good like taking quick wade in the river, sea or ocean, or a dip in the pool.
 However, if you have just had a hair transplant in Turkey, then you should abstain from taking a dip.
 Swimming after Hair Transplant can pose dangers to your newly transplanted hair follicles.
 So, you should wait until you have recovered completely before you swim.
-However, you can swim, scuba dive or wear swimming cap fearlessly after a period of 30 days.
+However, you can swim, scuba dive or wear a swimming cap fearlessly after a period of 30 days.

-In this post, we have highlighted some of the main reasons why wearing swimming caps after hair restoration can help protect your hair and head from potential dangers that you may face when swimming after hair transplant.
+In this post, we have highlighted some of the main reasons why wearing swimming caps after hair restoration can help protect your hair and head from potential dangers that you may face when swimming after a hair transplant.

 The Importance of the Swimming Caps after Hair Transplant

 1. Protecting you from the Dangers of Chlorinated Water

 Of course, chlorinated water helps in keeping viruses and bacteria in the water under control.
 However, they could potentially have a ruinous impact on hair grafts.
 Research shows that chlorinated water damages hair graft after surgery.
 So, instead of risking the results of surgery, you should either avoid swimming after a hair transplant or wear a swimming cap every time you are having a dip.

 If you want to swim without wearing swimming caps, you will have to wait for about 4 months before you can safely swim without exposing your hair grafts to the dangers of chlorinated water.
 By the end of the 4 months, the donor part of the scalp and the hair graft will have probably healed.

 2. Protecting you from the Ocean Water